Updated on 3/8/2023

 - Donate toys to a local homeless shelter, toy drive or children’s home

-- Donate food items for Thanksgiving or Christmas dinner to a food drive
+- Donate food items for a holiday dinner to a food drive

-- Volunteer with high school students and organizations such as Let’s Get Ready to help them prep for their college applications (winter is college application season).
+- Volunteer with high school students and organizations to help them prep for their college applications

 Kristen Fuller, M.D., is a clinical content writer and enjoys writing about evidence-based topics in the cutting-edge world of mental health and addiction medicine.
 She is a family medicine physician and author, who also teaches and contributes to medicine board education.
 Her passion lies within educating the public on preventable diseases, including mental health disorders and the stigma associated with them.
 She is also an outdoor activist and spends most of her free time empowering other women to get outside into the backcountry.

 More from Discovery Mood & Anxiety Program: